 Climbing offers the chance to expand personal boundaries, problem solve and test yourself.
 Before the end of the day, climbers find out just what they can do.
 Quite often, it’s more than they ever dreamed possible.
 Climbing can foster self-esteem, teamwork, communication, and adventure.

-The Patriots’ Path Council offers BSA Climbing Instruction training.
-A Level II Climbing Instructor is qualified to join paid Council Climbing and COPE program staff, and help run outdoor top-roped rock climbing and rappelling programs.
+The Patriots’ Path Council offers BSA Climbing Instructor (CI) training.
+A Level II Climbing Instructor is qualified to run outdoor top-roped rock climbing and rappelling programs.
 CIs can supervise and teach Scouts basic climbing fun in Ground School, to select and rig a rock climbing site, and to take Scouts climbing and rappelling on rock crags.
 PPC Level II CIs are also allowed to run their unit climbing activities at Mt.
 Allamuchy Scout Reservation (MASR).
-Topics include gear inspection and management, ground school, site selection, bolted and natural anchor system rigging and emergency procedures.

 Adult Rock Climbing

 Adult Rock Climbing is offered at Mt.
 Allamuchy Scout Reservations (MASR) one Sunday a month between noon and 5:00 p.m. rain or shine, through most of the year.
 Adults and leaders of all climbing backgrounds are welcome to participate.
 Each adult may bring one Scout-aged son or daughter.